mlaursen/react-md/packages/documentation/src/components/Demos/Form/CustomizingSelectOptions/README.md

-he default behvior for the `Select` component is to just render any `number` or `string` options as the `children` within the `ListItem`.
+The default behavior for the `Select` component is to just render any `number` or `string` options as the `children` within the `ListItem`.
 Since it is sometimes helpful to be able to add additional information, styling, or icons with the options, an option can also be an object of props to pass to the `ListItem` instead.

 When the `option` is an object, the default behavior will be to: